mmistakes/minimal-mistakes/_posts/2023-09-20-functional-error-handling-in-kotlin-part-3.md

 ## 8. Conclusions

 The long journey throughout the new error-handling style in the Arrow 1.2.0 library has ended.
 During the path, we introduced the central concept of this article, the `Raise<E>` context, and all its implementing flavors.
 We saw how to use it to transform and recover a computation in its context.
 Then, we saw how easy it is to pass from the `Raise<E>` context to any of the available wrapper types, like `Either<E, A>`, `Option<A>`, and `Result<A>`.
 We appreciated how smooth is the composition of functions defined in the `Raise<E>` context.
 Finally, we saw how to use the `Raise<E>` context to accumulate errors.
 The article should have given you a good overview of the new error handling style in Arrow and how the Arrow guys decided to get rid of a lot of category theory types (did you see any reference to a monoid, monad, applicative, or _traverse_ application?) in favor of a more straight, idiomatic and Kotlinsh approach.

+If you found this article (or the ones before it) too difficult, you can quickly get the experience you need by following the Rock the JVM complete [Kotlin Essentials course](https://rockthejvm.com/p/kotlin-essentials).

 ## 9. Appendix: Maven Configuration